 |Garnacha Tinta||red||Grenache Noir||84|

-The wine-growing areas are located mainly in the southwest of the island in the southern foothills of the Troodos Mountains in 250 to 1,500 meters above sea level, which they are among the highest vineyards count in Europe.
-Pitsilia and the northern half of Commandaria have volcanic, the other areas mainly limestone soils.
-It has a typical Mediterranean climate with mild winters and hot summers and low rainfall.
+The majority of the wine-growing regions are located in the south-west of the island in the southern foothills of the Troodos Mountains at an altitude of 250 to 1,500 meters, making them one of the highest vineyards count in Europe.
+Pitsilia and the northern half of Commandaria have volcanic soils, the other areas mostly limestone.
+There is a typical Mediterranean climate with mild winters and hot summers and low rainfall.
 In 2012, the vineyards covered 9,000 hectares, of which 107,000 hectoliters of wine were produced.
-The majority of the grape harvest, however, is used for the production of table grapes and raisins, In the past, the Cypriots were not all that great wine connoisseurs, they had everything beer, the pomace brandy Zivania and ouzo consumed.
+The majority of the grape harvest is used for the production of table grapes and raisins, In the past, the Cypriots were not too great wine lovers, but above all they have beer, the pomace brandy Zivania and ouzo consumed.
 However, there is a trend reversal in favor of wine.

-It was not until the accession of Cyprus to the EU that a genome-based classification model based on the French model was introduced, which became effective in 2006.
+Only with the accession of Cyprus to the EU was an origin-oriented classification model based on the French model introduced, which became effective in 2006.
 A total of five areas are defined for so-called OEOP wines with designation of origin (OEOP = Oinos Eleghomenis Onomasias Proelefsis).
-These wines must come from vineyards that are higher than 600 meters above sea level.
-They must be 85% of native varieties such as Xynisteri (white), as well as Maratheftiko, Mavro or Ophthalmo (all red) are pressed.
-Furthermore, the proportion of the variety Mavro depending on the growing area may amount to a maximum of 60 and 70%.
-Vinification and bottling must take place in the OEOP areas.
-The designation of origin for land wines corresponds to the political division with the four districts Larnaka, Limassol, Nicosia and Paphos.
-Here is the winemakers free design possible, especially with regard to the use of international grape varieties.
+These wines must come from vineyards that are more than 600 meters above sea level.
+85% of them have to be made from domestic varieties such as Xynisteri (white), Maratheftiko, Mavro or Ophthalmo (all red).
+Furthermore, the proportion of the Mavro variety may amount to a maximum of 60 or 70% depending on the growing region.
+The vinification and bottling must take place in the OEOP areas.
+The designation of origin for country wines corresponds to the political division with the four districts Larnaka, Limassol, Nicosia and Paphos.
+Here the winemakers are free to design, especially with regard to the use of international grape varieties.
 The five OEOP areas are:

-Commandaria The area covers 14 communities in the southern foothills of the Troodos Mountains north of Limassol.
-He was first defined in 1980.
+Commandaria : The area comprises 14 municipalities in the southern foothills of the Troodos Mountains north of Limassol.
+It was the first to be defined in 1980.

-Krasohoria Lemesou : The area covers 20 communities in the southern foothills of the Troodos Mountains north of Limassol.
+Krasohoria Lemesou : The area comprises 20 municipalities in the southern foothills of the Troodos Mountains north of Limassol.
 Two sub-areas are Afames and Laona.

-Laona Akamas : The area comprises six coastal communities northwest of Paphos.
-The mythical peninsula of Akamas is protected because of its special plant wealth.
+Laona Akamas : The area comprises six coastal communities in the northwest of Paphos.
+The mythical peninsula of Akamas is protected due to its special abundance of plants.

-Pitsilia : The largest area comprises 32 villages on the eastern edge of the Troodos Mountains above Commandaria and is also known for its fruit trees and rose cultures.
+Pitsilia : The largest area comprises 32 villages on the eastern edge of the Troodos Mountains above Commandaria and is also known for its fruit trees and rose crops.

 Vouni Panayia Ambelitis : The double area is located in the central west of the island on the western edge of the Troodos Mountains northeast of Paphos.

-The majority of production is attributable to the four major companies Etko Keo, Loel and Sodap, located around Limassol in the south of the island.
-These mainly produce for export, mainly wine for industrial processing (eg. Sangria and wormwood ), Concentrated grape must or RTK (eg for British Wine ) and Likörweine.Zum possession of these companies include some regional wineries.
-The more than 50 private wineries produce only about 15% of the quantity (with an upward trend) with increasingly high quality standards.
-These include Aes Ambelis, Amforeas (Kolios), Ampelokipeftiki, Antoniades, Ayia Mavri, Bolita, Chrisorogiatissa, Constantinou Distillery, Costas N. Erimoudes, Ezousa, Fikardos, Gaia, Hadjiantonas, Harma, Krelan, Kyperounta, Kykkos Monastery, Lagria, Linos, Menardos, Nelion, Nicolaides, Nikolettino, Vouni Panayias, Shoufas, Tsalapatis, Tsangarides, Tsiakkas, Vardalis, Vasa, Vasilikon, Vlassides, Yiaskouris, Zambartas Zenon.
+Most of the production is done by the four large companies Etko, Keo, Loel and Sodap based around Limassol in the south of the island.
+These mainly produce for export, mainly wine for industrial processing (e.g. Sangria and wormwood ), Grape must concentrate or RTK (e.g. for British Wine ) and liqueur wines.
+These companies also own some regional wineries.
+The more than 50 private wineries produce only around 15% of the volume (with an increasing tendency) with increasingly high quality standards.
+These include Aes Ambelis, Amforeas (Kolios), Ampelokipeftiki, Antoniades, Ayia Mavri, Bolita, Chrisorogiatissa, Constantinou Distillery, Costas N. Erimoudes, Ezousa, Fikardos, Gaia, Hadjiantonas, Harma, Krelan, Kyperounta, Kykkos Monastery, Lagria Linos, Menardos, Nelion, Nicolaides, Nikolettino, Vouni Panayias, Shoufas, Tsalapatis, Tsangarides, Tsiakkas, Vardalis, Vasa, Vasilikon, Vlassides Yiaskouris Zambartas, Zenon.